Measuring the Time-Varying Market Efficiency in the Prewar and Wartime Japanese Stock Market, 1924-1943: Data

+We use three types of monthly average price indexes for the EQPI: the PI, API, and TRI.
+In addition, we employ deferment fees obtained from the {\it{Monthly Statistics Report of the Tokyo Stock Exchange}} as a proxy variable for investors' risk attitudes, because if the market is efficient, then deferment fees would be efficiently determined.
+The sample period for each variable is the same, from June 1924 to June 1943.
+We take the log differences in the price indexes and fees to obtain stock returns and changes in fees.

+Table \ref{prewar_stock_table3} presents the descriptive statistics of the variables.
+The mean of the returns on the TRI is higher than that on the PI and API because of adding income gains.
+The total returns were heavily dependent on income gains in the prewar and wartime Japanese stock market, thus we should take dividends into account.
+Meanwhile, the volatility of the changes in deferment fees is extremely high, which means that the deferment agency reacted sensitively to changes in the market environment and often changed its risk attitude.
+We believe that this can be used as a proxy variable for investors' risk sensitivity, as changes in deferment fees tend to expand when supply and demand in the short-term clearing market become more distorted.
+Thus, we should allow for the possibility that changes in deferment fees are determined simultaneously with each stock return in the VAR system.

-Table \ref{prewar_stock_table2} also shows the results of the unit root test with descriptive statistics for the data.
-For estimations, all variables that appear in the moment conditions should be stationary.
-We apply the \citetapos{elliott1996eta} augmented Dickey--Fuller GLS (ADF-GLS) test to confirm whether the variables satisfy the stationarity condition.
-We employ the modified Bayesian information criterion (MBIC) instead of the modified Akaike information criterion (MAIC) to select the optimal lag length.
-This is because, from the estimated coefficient of the detrended series, $\hat\psi$, we do not find the possibility of size-distortions (see \citet{elliott1996eta}; \citet{ng2001lls}).
-The ADF-GLS test rejects the null hypothesis that the variables (all returns) contain a unit root at the 1\% significance level.
+Table \ref{prewar_stock_table3} presents the results of the unit-root test using descriptive statistics.
+For the estimation, all the variables that appear in the moment conditions should be stationary.
+We apply the augmented Dickey--Fuller GLS (ADF-GLS) test of \citet{elliott1996eta} to confirm whether the variables satisfy the stationarity condition.
+Furthermore, we employ a modified Bayesian information criterion instead of the modified Akaike information criterion to determine the optimal lag length.
+This is because the estimated coefficient of the detrended series $\hat\psi$ does not indicate the possibility of size distortions \cite[]{elliott1996eta,ng2001lls}.
+The ADF-GLS test rejects at the 1\% significance level the null hypothesis that all the variables contain a unit root.